rtCamp/OneDesign/README.md

 This tool enables synchronization of block patterns across multiple sites in a WordPress multisite network.

 ## Description
-OneDesign allows you to define patterns on a Dashboard site and apply them to consumer sites, maintaining consistency across your network.
+OneDesign allows you to define patterns on a Governing site and apply them to brand sites, maintaining consistency across your network.
 The plugin provides an intuitive interface for browsing, searching, and applying patterns, making it easy to maintain design consistency across all your network sites.

 ## Why OneDesign?
 Managing multiple websites—whether for different brands, regions, or languages shouldn’t mean reinventing the wheel each time.
 Instead of designing layouts from scratch for each site, OneDesign lets you create once and deploy anywhere, in just one click.